(CNN) — Who doesn't want to be basking on a balmy beach right now?

 'Teeny piece of paradise'

-"Bora Bora is sort of a fantasy place for people, where what you see is hard to believe," Malin told CNN at the launch of his recent month-long exhibition at Le Meridien Piccadilly in London, which included a retrospective of his "Follow Me" works in Barcelona and Bhutan.
+"Bora Bora is sort of a fantasy place for people, where what you see is hard to believe," Malin told CNN at the launch of an exhibition at Le Meridien Piccadilly in London, which included a retrospective of his "Follow Me" works in Barcelona and Bhutan.

 Malin shot "The Art of Living" series at Le Meridien Bora Bora, with many images featuring the jagged, dramatic Mount Otemanu in the background.